|Title:||Mental Skills Coach|

-Nicole Adach '13, a former 1,000-point scorer for the Saint Michael's women's basketball team, returns to her alma mater as the women's basketball program's mental skills coach for her first season in 2019.
+Nicole Adach '13, a former 1,000-point scorer for the Saint Michael's women's basketball team, returns to her alma mater as the field hockey program's mental skills coach for her first season in 2019.
 She is also entering her third season in the same capacity with the women's basketball squad.

 Adach received her undergraduate and graduate degrees from Saint Michael's in 2013 and 2016, respectively.
 Her undergraduate was in psychology with a minor in sociology, while she further pursued her education in clinical psychology for her graduate studies.
 Throughout her studies, her academic concentration was on sports psychology focusing on athletic identity and the psychological implication and process that influences how an individual identifies as an athlete throughout their human development.
 Adach also specializes in the area of performance enhancement, utilizing cognitive and mental tools, and strategies that influence and improve athletic behavior and performance.
 Adach has worked with several teams and individuals of all levels as a sports psychology consultant and mental conditioning coach.

 Adach is recognized on the Board of Allied Mental Health Practitioners as a psychotherapist in Vermont, and works as a professional in the field of psychology.
 She is also affiliated with the American Psychological Association.